ankur-anand/blog/source/_posts/The-missing-introduction-of-React-js.md

 Our working model.

-{% jsfiddle ankuranand/8tvu5pye result,html,js light  %}
+{% jsfiddlehttps ankuranand/8tvu5pye result,html,js light  %}

 It’s seems so clear that our setState right now add and delete DOM elements, causing the browser to do a lot of rearrangement, that seriously affect the performance.